lacanoid/datalink/docs/configuration.md

 Normally found in `/etc/postgresql-common/pg_datalinker.prefix`.
 These are managed by the *system administrator* (root).

-Prefixes can be viewed by using `dlfm list` shell command.
+Prefixes can be viewed by using `dlfs list` shell command.

-Prefixes can be managed by using `dlfm add` and `dlfm del` shell commands.
+Prefixes can be managed by using `dlfs add` and `dlfs del` shell commands.

 ### directories
 Updatable view `datalink.directories` is a set directories,